mendix/docs/content/en/docs/refguide/java-programming/managed-dependencies.md

 {{< figure src="/attachments/refguide/java-programming/managed-dependencies/custom-repository.png" >}}

-### 6.1 Required dependencies{#custom-repos-required-dependencies}
+### 6.1 Required Dependencies{#custom-repos-required-dependencies}

 There are some dependencies that are required by Mendix.
 These need to be added to your configured repository.
-Below is a list of these dependencies.
+Below is a list of these dependencies:

-- The Gradle plugin [cyclonedx-gradle-plugin](https://github.com/CycloneDX/cyclonedx-gradle-plugin), used for Software Bill of Materials generation.
+* The Gradle plugin [cyclonedx-gradle-plugin](https://github.com/CycloneDX/cyclonedx-gradle-plugin), which generates a Software Bill of Materials (SBoM) required in certain contexts

 ## 7 Marketplace Modules